 Additionally, Raymond pointed out that ICE officials have investigated a San Antonio resident, Yasmina Codina, a volunteer with the Interfaith Welcome Coalition, who visited the facility last Tuesday to deliver clean drinking water to the hunger-striking mothers inside.

-In a letter to Joaquin Castro, a Texas House representative from her district, Codina writes that shortly after she left the Karnes detention camp Tuesday, she was notified by her supervisor at the University of Texas at San Antonio, where she is a graduate assistant, that ICE officials had called asking questions about her activities outside of work and school.
+In a letter to Joaquin Castro, a Texas House representative from her district, Codina writes that shortly after she left the Karnes detention center Tuesday, she was notified by her supervisor at the University of Texas at San Antonio, where she is a graduate assistant, that ICE officials had called asking questions about her activities outside of work and school.

 "[Karnes] is a really ugly place right now," Raymond told Truthout.

 The Karnes County Civil Detention Center, about 50 miles southeast of San Antonio, was originally opened in 2012 to detain adult men, but was converted last summer into a private immigrant detention center holding children and families fleeing poverty and violence in Central American countries.
-The jail currently incarcerates about 300 families and is owned and operated by the private prison corporation GEO Group.
+The detention center currently incarcerates about 300 families and is owned and operated by the private prison corporation GEO Group.

 But despite the recent ruling, the practice of family detention has kept pace, and Corrections Corporation of America (CCA) and GEO Group, the nation's two largest private prison companies, are predicting an increase in contracts with ICE at the state and federal level in 2015 to lock up asylum-seeking families.

-But similar signs of trouble are already beginning to surface at the Dilley jail.
+But similar signs of trouble are already beginning to surface at the Dilley facility.
 The Unitarian Universalist Service Committee, an international human rights group, and RAICES has already reported an attempted suicide last month at Dilley Family Detention Center, about 70 miles southwest of San Antonio.

 President Obama, responding to pressure from immigrant-rights activists, took executive action to offer temporary deportation relief to more than 4 million undocumented immigrants in late November and created a temporary work status, called Deferred Action for Parental Accountability, for the undocumented parents of US-born children.